cocohhhhh/article_manager/README.md

-This is a personal RSS reader I developed for my own use.
+This is an RSS reader for **LESS** information consumption and better reading habits.

 # Quick Start
 If you're interested in trying it out, feel free to fork this repository and deploy it on Vercel.
 You can easily create a new Vercel project from GitHub using [this link](https://vercel.com/new).
 This way, you'll have your own customized RSS reader.